lidiaabad/Pyhsarum-Polycephalum/README.md

 # Pyhsarum-Polycephalum

-This repository contains all the scripts used to develop my BEP: "Physarum Polycephalum for....".
+This repository contains all the scripts used to develop my BEP: "Physarum polycephalum inspired algorithm for the artificial generation of Madrid's metro and train network".
 An explanation of each script functionality is given hereafter.
+Poner q viene de lo de ammitra.
+- PPA.py
-- PPA
+- pp_image_process.py
-- pp get
+- adjacency_matrix_coefficient.R
-- diff
+- la.functions.R